mm6/InternetOfThingsCourse/Weeks/week2.md

 We argue that, with the adoption of web standards, an interoperable internet of things is possible.

 The Particle IDE is introduced and over the air updates are described and shown.
-Micro controller to servlet interactions are demonstrated.
+Micro controller to Node-RED is demonstrated.
+Javascript is used to program individual nodes.

 + Enabling the Internet of Things
 + Four HTTP interaction patterns
-+ Server side AJAX in Java
++ Demonstration: Server side AJAX in Node.js
-+ Demonstration: Websocket whiteboard
++ Demonstration: Websockets and Node.js and a browser
-+ Demonstration: Sharing the shopping cart
-+ Demonstration: Microcontroller to Servlet communication
++ Demonstration: Microcontroller to Node.js communications
 + Demonstration: The Particle IDE

 ## Slides